HesamKashefi/ngx-super-select/README.md

 ### Single Selection Mode:

+Set selectionMode: 'single' in the options to enable single selection.

-use `singleSelectionModeDefaultValue` opption to specify the empty value!
+You can also use `singleSelectionModeDefaultValue` option to specify the empty value for no selection!

 ```